 Sketch of sequence of radar reflectivity echoes over time (left to right) for: (a) symmetric supercell split; (b) dominant right-moving supercells; and (c) dominant left-moving supercells.
+Figures (a) to (c) above correspond to figures 14.62 (a) - (c).
 Note the different orientation of the hook echo in the left-moving supercell.
 The steering-level wind is the "normal" wind.